Emergent non-Hermitian physics in generalized Lotka-Volterra model: Floquet dynamics with a non-Hermitian Hamiltonian

-\end{small} where $n$ is an integer, $\mathbb{I}$ represents a $2\times2$ unit matrix and $\hat{\sigma}^z$ denotes the z-component Pauli matrix.
-Furthermore, $\xi\in [0,1]$ characterizes the amplitude of the periodic oscillation, which is determined by the initial conditions in the original LV equation.
-In the following, we demonstrate that despite the simplicity of such a step-function approximation, it can capture the essence of the non-Hermitian Floquet physics, and explain the numerical results observed in the nonlinear Eq.(\ref{eq:LV}).
+In the following, we demonstrate that despite the simplicity of such a step-function approximation, it can capture the essence of the non-Hermitian Floquet physics as well as the critical behavior, and explain the two different dynamics observed in the nonlinear Eq.(\ref{eq:LV}).
 By introducing $H_k^{\pm}=H_k^0 (\mathbb{I}\pm\xi \sigma_z)$, the evolution operator becomes

 where $\phi_k=\frac{\Delta_k T}2\sqrt{1-\xi^2}$ and $\Delta_k$ is the energy gap of $H_k^0$ ($\Delta_k=2\sqrt{(2+2\cos k)+2(1-\cos k)r^2 }$). $\varphi_k=\arg[-i(v+we^{-ik})]$.
-By diagonalizing the matrix presented in Eq.(\ref{eq:Floquet}), one can obtain the eigenvalues of $\mathcal{F}_k$:
+By diagonalizing the matrix presented in Eq.(\ref{eq:Floquet1}), one can obtain the eigenvalues of $\mathcal{F}_k$: